Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 RECAP: Split Kings are best for couples who have different sleep schedules and completely different preferences in bed firmness and support.

-Recommended Mattress: For the Split King, we recommend ordering 2 Twin XL Hybrid Mattresses for the foam + springs combination that keeps you comfortable but supported all night long.
+Recommendation: For the Split King, we recommend ordering 2 Twin XL Hybrids for the foam + springs combination that keeps you comfortable but supported all night long.

 Full (bed dimensions = 54" x 75")